Floquet breathers in a modulated nonlinear lattice: Breathers with

 We choose the case $\Omega=\wb/20$ with $\wb=0.98$, to illustrate the frequency-momenta representation as it is more easily seen.
-The top panel of Fig.\,\ref{fig_O_wdiv20_fft}-top shows the theoretical spectra $\omega=\pm m\Omega + \sqrt{\wo^2+2\kappa (1-\cos(q)}$.
-The horizontal dotted line is the scaled physical frequency $\wo/\wp$ of an isolated oscillator without modulation for reference (See Sect.\,\ref{sec:physical}).
-To the right it is shown the numerical spectra obtained for the larger lattice with some noise added that makes the dispersion relation to appear.
-The figure is obtained by adding up the intensities for all the particles at the same time.
+The top-left panel of Fig.\,\ref{fig_O_wdiv20_fft} shows the numerical XTDFT (see App.\,\ref{app:numericaldispersion_obtention}) of an exact breather at zero temperature in a small system with $N=16$.
+The breather appears as a horizontal line corresponding to the breather frequency $\wb=0.98$, with two other breather bands at frequencies $\wb\pm\Omega$.
+The lines are extended to almost all the momenta because the breather is extremely localized.
+No phonons appear.

-We can see that also that frequencies $\wb\pm \Omega$ appear displaced $\wo-\wb=1-0.98=0.02$ above and below the bottom of the secondary dispersion curves.
-Horizontal lines for the ILM are due to the extreme localization in $u_n$ and consequent dispersion in $q$.
+Figure\,\ref{fig_O_wdiv20_fft}-top-right shows the XTDFT of the same breather but located within a larger system with $N=160$ and thermalized with initial random velocities.
+The breather survives, and the phonon band becomes apparent.
+Two replicas of the phonon band can be seen with frequencies $\omega=\pm \Omega + \sqrt{\wo^2+2\kappa (1-\cos(q)}$, and, also, tow replicas of the breather band with frequencies $\wb \pm \Omega$.
+Each breather-line replica is located below the corresponding phonon band replica.
+Other replicas with weaker intensity are out of the frame.

-Figure~ \ref{fig_O_wdiv20_fft}-bottom shows the spectra intensity with respect to the frequency, where the phonon bands and the extra ILM bands can also be observed.
-The upper and lower secondary phonon and ILM bands are symmetric, there are more secondary bands for $m>1$ with diminishing intensities.
+Figure\,\ref{fig_O_wdiv20_fft}-bottom shows the numerical Fourier spectra obtained for the larger lattice with noise, adding up the intensities for all the particles at the same time.
+We can also see that the frequencies $\wb\pm \Omega$ appear displaced $\wo-\wb=1-0.98=0.02$ above and below the bottom of the secondary dispersion curves.